Entangled Relations: Leveraging NLI and Meta-analysis to Enhance Biomedical Relation Extraction: Experiments

 \subsection{Datasets}

-We include a spread of experiments on various biomedical relation extraction datasets.
-BioRED is a document-level RE dataset featuring eight relation classes and four entity types: \textit{disease}, \textit{variant}, \textit{gene}, and \textit{chemical} \cite{biored}.
+We include a spread of experiments on various biomedical RE datasets.
+BioRED is a document-level RE dataset featuring eight relation classes \cite{biored}.
 BioRED also provides an orthogonal and binary ``Novel'' class, which annotates whether an instance expresses a novel finding.
 BC5CDR is a document-level RE dataset featuring binary relations between chemical and disease entities \cite{Li2016BioCreativeVC}.
 DDI13 is a drug-drug interaction dataset with four relation classes \cite{ddi13}, and ChemProt is a chemical-protein dataset featuring five relation classes \cite{Taboureau2010ChemProtAD}.
 GAD is a gene-disease dataset with binary relations \cite{gad}.
 We only include GAD in our main experiment for comparative purposes to past works.
 We believe that the GAD dataset should be retired from future works due to significant label accuracy issues, which the authors acknowledge.\footnote{\url{https://github.com/dmis-lab/biobert/issues/162}}

+ChemProt and BioRED, unlike the other datasets in our experiments, do not annotate negative instances, leading to ambiguity in handling unannotated data.
+These unannotated instances can be addressed in three ways: (1) by treating them uniformly as a negative class, (2) by considering them as potential members of novel, unannotated classes, or (3) by using a generalized approach that considers unannotated instances as a mix of negative and novel classes.
+To avoid this subjectivity, we focus only on annotated instances for training and evaluation, applying this approach consistently across all datasets to ensure a fair comparison of methods.

-As mentioned in Section \ref{sec:introduction}, our method is designed to leverage features of biomedical domain RE, namely the prevalence of definitional mutually exclusive classes and the importance of entity types vis-à-vis feasible relationships.
+As mentioned in Section \ref{sec:introduction}, our method is designed to leverage features of biomedical domain RE, namely the prevalence of definitionally exclusive classes and the importance of entity types vis-à-vis feasible relationships.
 However, we also seek to assess our method beyond the biomedical domain and extend our experiments to general domain datasets ReTACRED \cite{ReTACREDAS} and SemEval-2010 Task 8 \cite{Hendrickx2010SemEval2010T8}.
-ReTACRED is a re-annotated and improved version of TACRED \cite{zhang2017tacred} and features sentence-level instances and 40 relation classes---significantly more classes than any of the biomedical datasets we tested.
-SemEval-2010 is a sentence-level relation extraction dataset with ten relation classes.
+ReTACRED is a re-annotated version of TACRED \cite{zhang2017tacred} and features 40 relation classes---significantly more classes than any of the biomedical datasets we tested.
+SemEval-2010 is a sentence-level RE dataset with ten relation classes.